Strata EV Charging Melbourne

 Designed for long-term scalability across shared buildings

-For council-led or shared infrastructure projects, see Government EV Charging Projects
+For council-led or shared infrastructure, see Government EV Charging Projects

-Whether you’re planning for future EV demand or responding to current installation requests, we help you implement EV charging the right way - from the start.
+Whether the building is planning for future EV demand or responding to current installation requests, the right result depends on getting the infrastructure pathway right from the start.